LikeTheSalad/android-stem/README.md

 Use case examples
 ---
-Here's a couple of examples for some of the use cases supported by this plugin
+Here's a couple of examples for some of the use cases supported by Android Stem

 ### 1.- Simple use case
 Within our `app/main/res/values` folder, we have the following file: